The Common European Framework of Reference

 - Joe Sheils, formerly Head of the Department of Language Education and Policy, Council of Europe

 At last, we have an excellent empirical study on the international impact of CEFR.
 The underlining of the similarities and differences in the reception and usage of the document offers much food for thought for language and comparative education specialists.
 A real success!

-Daniel Coste, Professor Emeritus, Ecole Normale Supérieure de Lyon, France
+- Daniel Coste, Professor Emeritus, Ecole Normale Sup

 A great virtue of this book is how it encapsulates the three mutually producing forces in education today: regionalisation, globalisation and localisation.
 The CEFR originated in Europe but then spread far and wide in the inevitable interlinked processes of globalisation that characterise so much of education today.
 However, when applied in contexts very different from the originating reality of Europe the CEFR underwent the process of adaptation that we can call localisation.
 The discussion powerfully traces the role of influence, borrowing, demonstration in public policy in the crucial area of communication in education.

 - Joseph Lo Bianco, University of Melbourne, Australia

 The book contains many further interesting data about the impact of the CEFR in various countries that may be of interest to everybody interested in international language policy issues.